MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-sales-kpis.md

 ms.service: dynamics-365-business-central
 ---

-# Power BI sales app KPIs and measures
+# KPIs and measures in the Power BI Sales app

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-This page provides a list of all Key Performance Indicators (KPIs) included in the semantic model for the Power BI sales report.
+This article lists and describes the key performance indicators (KPIs) included in the semantic model for the Power BI Sales app.
+The descriptions include how the app calculates KPIs and the data it uses for its calculations.

-Explore the list of KPIs below to learn more about how they can help you achieve your business goals.
+Explore the KPIs to learn more about how they can help you achieve your business goals.

-Each KPI is described, including how it is calculated and what data was used in the calculations.

 ## Customer Table

 **Customer Measures**

 - [No. of Customers](#no-of-customers)
 - [No. of Lost Customers](#no-of-lost-customers)
 - [No. of New Customers](#no-of-new-customers)